NIEM/NIEM.github.io/reference/tools/movement/index.md

 #### Tool Users

 We are very interested in hearing your vision for Movement as well as your general feedback on its capabilities.
-You can provide your feedback directly on <a href="https://github.com/NIEM/Movement/issues">GitHub</a> or though <a href="https://www.niem.gov/contact-us">NIEM.gov</a>.
+You can provide your feedback directly on <a href="https://github.com/NIEM/Movement/issues">GitHub</a> or though [niemopen.org]({{ site.data.links.contact }}).

 ### Join the Movement
 Movement is an exciting glimpse into the future of NIEM, and we can't wait to see what the community accomplishes by using it.
 Join the movement today—visit <a href="https://beta.movement.niem.gov">beta.movement.niem.gov</a> to access the tool.